ethereum/portal-network-specs/ping-payload-extensions/ping-custom-payload-extensions.md

 Non-required extension offer a way for Portal implementations to offer extended functionality to its users without requiring every Portal implementing party to agree to a new feature.
 This allows for a diverse set of use cases to be fulfilled without requiring every implementer implement every extension, or requiring the need to bloat the minimal [Portal-Wire-Protocol](../portal-wire-protocol.md) with new `Message Types`.

 ## Does implementing non-standard-extensions require a hardfork?
-No only changing standard extensions requires a hard fork.
+No only changing a sub-networks standard extension requires a hard fork.

 ## How do sub-network standard extension's work